gerelee357/INT-based-IoT-anomaly-detection-with-1D-CNN-model/Building_SDN_testbed.md

 influxdb  http://localhost:8086  INTdatabase

-**14. After setting up INTdatabase in Grafana, run Grafana and you can see INT data graphics.**
+**14. Once you've configured the INT database in Grafana, launch Grafana, and you'll be able to visualize the graphics representing the INT data.**